-Feeds for beef cattle vary widely in quality, palatability, and essential nutrient content (see Nutrition: Cattle:Mean Nutrient Content of Feeds Commonly Used in Beef Cattle Diets a).
+Feeds for beef cattle vary widely in quality, palatability, and essential nutrient content (see Cattle:Mean Nutrient Content of Feeds Commonly Used in Beef Cattle Diets).
 To be most effective, any supplement must be patterned to fit the kind and quality of roughage available.
 Chemical analyses of roughages are very useful to determine their nutrient deficiencies and adequacies.
-Under certain systems of management, beef cattle are wintered as economically as possible on low-quality roughages and thus may not receive the recommended nutrients for optimal performance.
-Low-quality roughages, such as cereal straw, especially if cut and fed to pregnant heifers during the prolonged period of very cold weather in northern climates during winter, may result in outbreaks of highly fatal abomasal impaction.
-This can be prevented by ensuring that adequate amounts of grain are fed to meet the energy and protein requirements of pregnant heifers during colder weather.
-This may be acceptable if no serious deficiency signs develop and if the cattle can make up for poor winter gains on abundant, high-quality summer pasture.
-However, when maximal performance is desired (cows nursing calves, rapid growth of calves, steers and heifers on full feed), nutrient requirements should be met (see Nutrition: Cattle:Nutrient Requirements of Pregnant Replacement Beef Cows a through see Nutrition: Cattle:Nutrient Requirements of Growing Beef Bulls a).
+Under certain systems of management, beef cattle are wintered on low-quality roughages and thus may not receive the recommended nutrients for optimal performance.
+If heifers are fed low-quality roughages during winter, they will produce inadequate quality and quantity of colostrum, take longer to deliver their calves, and have poor rebreeding rates.
+This can be prevented by ensuring that heifers are fed a balanced ration that will allow them to calve in body condition score 6.5–7 (0–9 scale).
+Cattle should always be fed an adequate ration that allows them to thrive in their given environment. (see Cattle:Nutrient Requirements of Pregnant Replacement Beef Cows through see Cattle:Nutrient Requirements of Growing Beef Bulls.)

 The Breeding Herd

 It is common practice to feed calves and yearlings to make moderate gains in winter, with faster and less expensive gains on summer pasture.
 Such cattle may be sold as feeders in the spring or finished out in dry lot the following fall.
 The cost of winter gain on harvested feeds invariably is higher than summer gain on pasture; hence, it is advisable to winter cattle so as to make the greatest possible gains on pasture.
 To maintain good health, weanling calves should gain >1 lb (0.5 kg)/day.
 Two pounds (1 kg) of grain plus 1–2 lb (0.5–1 kg) of protein supplement are recommended in addition to nonlegume roughage.
 If legume roughage is fed, no protein supplement is needed.
-Older cattle, particularly if they enter the winter in fleshy condition, may do well just to maintain their weight.
-A free-choice mineral mixture and trace mineralized salt should be supplied.
+Older cattle, particularly if they enter the winter in fleshy condition, may just maintain their weight.
+A free-choice mineral mixture with trace mineralized salt should be supplied.
 Limited amounts of grain fed to yearling cattle on pasture during the late summer may increase their market value.